-Huawei Ascend P2 makes its MWC 2013 debut, supports 4G LTE download speeds of up to 150MbpsAlex Wagner - Deputy Managing Editor, News Desk
+Huawei Ascend P2 makes its MWC 2013 debut, supports 4G LTE download speeds of up to 150MbpsAlex Wagner - Editorial Director of News and Content

 It's now been a little over a year since Huawei introduced us to the Ascend P1/P1S, and in the smartphone world, that typically means that it's time for a refresh.
 That's precisely what we've been given today in the Huawei Ascend P2, a new high-end smartphone running Android 4.1.
 The Ascend P2 features a 4.7-inch 1280x720 IPS display (with Gorilla Glass) on its face along with a 1.3-megapixel shooter, a 13-megapixel camera around back and a dedicated camera button on the side.
 Huawei is touting the P2 as "the world's fastest 4G LTE smartphone" thanks to its support of LTE Category 4, which allows for download speeds of up to 150Mbps.

 Inside the Ascend P2's 8.4mm-thick body is a 1.5GHz quad-core processor, 16GB storage, 1GB RAM, NFC and a 2,420mAh battery.
 Speaking of its battery, Huawei says that the P2 features power-saving tech that will reduce battery consumption and cut charging time by 25 percent when compared to other smartphones.
 Just like the Ascend Mate and Ascend D2 before it, the new Ascend P2 is running Android Jelly Bean beneath a custom Huawei overlay known as the Emotion UI.